xAlpharax/codestorm-mi/README.md

 And other boring webdev shenanigans (probably).

 We used our VPN to develop securely and remotely, we also run IP whitelisting on our public API domains so anything that might seem "giving" is secure in fact.
+The backend may be completely done in FastAPI and unified in the future if the project doesn't die and actually gets traction with the University.

 ## Requirements